alphagov/govuk-frontend/docs/releasing/before-publishing-a-release.md

 - developers for changes to GOV.UK Frontend
 - technical writer for release notes
 - content designer, community manager and technical writer for announcements and engagement activities

-## Make sure access tokens are up to date

-Before each release, we need to make sure our GitHub access token is up to date.
-Sign into the `govuk-design-system-ci` GitHub account and follow the instructions in the team's password management tool to check and/or update the access token.